Is OpenClaw safe? The honest risk briefing.

 Your move

-Make the actual decision before touching an installer: which row of the framework above are you in, honestly?
-If it's green or yellow, continue to Lesson 3 — the setup checklist is where safety gets built.
-If it's red, the rest of our catalog teaches agents with guardrails included.
+Make the actual decision before touching an installer: which row of the framework are you in, honestly?
+Green or yellow → continue to Lesson 3, where safety gets built.
+Red → the rest of our catalog teaches agents with guardrails included.

 What you can do now